richard-scryber/scryber.core/docs/user-guide.md

     </Pages>
 </pdf:Document>
 ```

-And then you can load the pdf from the template, or generate directly.
+And then you can load the pdf from the template.

 ```csharp